SATA: M.2 (NGFF)

 M.2, formerly known as the Next Generation Form Factor (NGFF), is a specification for computer expansion cards and associated connectors.
 It replaces the mSATA standard, which uses the PCI Express Mini Card physical layout.
 Having a smaller and more flexible physical specification, together with more advanced features, the M.2 is more suitable for solid-state storage applications in general, especially when used in small devices such as ultrabooks or tablets.

+A M.2 SSD is "keyed" to prevent insertion of a card connector (male) to an incompatible socket (female) on the host.
+Typically, M.2 SSDs with a B key or B+M key are SATA, while M.2 SSDs with M key only are mostly NVMe only and incompatible with SATA.

 The M.2 standard is designed as a revision and improvement to the mSATA standard, so that larger printed circuit boards (PCBs) can be manufactured.
 While mSATA took advantage of the existing PCI Express Mini Card form factor and connector, M.2 has been designed to maximize usage of the card space, while minimizing the footprint.

 Supported host controller interfaces and internally provided ports are a superset to those defined by the SATA Express interface.
 Essentially, the M.2 standard is a small form factor implementation of the SATA Express interface, with the addition of an internal USB 3.0 port.